 - How to treat and get rid of HPV or genital warts

 - Precancerous changes (dysplasia) of the cervix

 - Can HPV infection be prevented?

 - What should a person do if exposed to someone with genital warts?

 Precancerous changes (dysplasia) of the cervix

 Conization is a procedure that removes the precancerous area of the cervix using a knife, a laser, or by a procedure known as LEEP (loop electrosurgical excision procedure, which uses an electric current passing through a thin wire that acts as a knife).
 LEEP is also referred to as LLETZ (large loop excision of the transformation zone).

 Can HPV infection be prevented?

-HPV is transmitted by direct genital contact during sexual activity.
+HPV is usually transmitted by direct genital contact during sexual activity.
 The virus is not found in or spread by bodily fluids, and HPV is not found in blood or organs harvested for transplantation.
-Condom use seems to decrease the risk of transmission of HPV during sexual activity but does not completely prevent HPV infection.
+Condom use seems to decrease the risk of transmission of HPV during sexual activity, but it does not completely prevent HPV infection.
 Spermicides and hormonal birth control methods cannot prevent the spread of HPV infection.